thoughtspot/thoughtspot.github.io/_admin/system-monitor/worksheets.md

    <tr>
       <td><code class="highlighter-rouge">Discover Monitoring Data</code></td>
       <td>
          Contains data on how users are searching for existing Answers and Pinboards.
 Contains information on what users are searching for, where users are successful and where they are not.
-Used for the <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html#">Stats and Trends for Search on Answers Pinboard</a>.
+Used for the <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html#">How Users are Searching Answers Pinboard</a>.
       </td>
    </tr>
    <tr>